Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

 \section{Implementation Details}

-In previous sections, we introduce \TOM{} algorithms based on the gradient descent method with a constant stepsize and prove their global and local convergence properties. \TOM{} can be regarded as a modified iterative scheme of traditional gradient based optimization algorithms.
-In this section, we explore traditional techniques for accelerating iterations and adapt them to \TOM{}.
-Such techniques include momentum acceleration, stepsize choices, column locking.
+In previous sections, we introduce \TOM{} algorithms based on the gradient descent method with a constant stepsize and prove their convergence properties. \TOM{} can be regarded as a modified gradient descent method.
+In this section, we explore traditional accelerating techniques for gradient methods and adapt them to \TOM{}.
+Such techniques include momentum acceleration, stepsize choices, and column locking.